rh-osp-demo/dp-demo/demo/scale-out.md

 oc apply -f osp-ng-osp-compute1-bmh.yaml -n openshift-machine-api
 ```

-4. Wait until the baremal host is in Available state
+4. Wait until the baremal host is in Available state.
+The bmh will move first to registering, then to inspecting and finally to available state.
+This process could take around 4 min.
 ```
 oc get bmh -n openshift-machine-api -w
 ```